upenn-embedded/final-project-s25-slay/README.md

    > LCD Implementation: The firmware implementation for the LCD initialization relies on the creation of two structs, Stitch and Row.
 Stitch contains fields for the number of stitches *n* as well as a character array *type* which indicates the type of stitch.
 The Row struct contains fields for the row number, a Sitches array that can at most have a length of the maximum number of stitches in the pattern, and an integer indicating the current stitch section.
 A while() loop is used to traverse through the array of Stitches and determine the stitch number and type.
 When the pressure sensor is double-tapped, the number of stitches displayed on the LCD are decremented until it reaches zero, at which point the Row number is updated.
 In essence, each row has a certain number of stitches and the pressure sensor double-tap decrements the current stitch number, indicating the progress that the user has made.
    >

    > Pressure Sensor Implementation: The firmware implementation for the pressure sensor relies on ADC to determine whether a single or double tap has occured.
 If the ADC value read from the ADC pin, which the pressure sensor is plugged into, is greater than the TAP_THRESHOLD and the tapDetected state variable zero (not detected), we change the tapDetected state to 1 (indicating a tap has occurred).
 Then, the "waiting"state is triggered to true and a timer is started.
 If a second tap is detected while the timer is within the DOUBLE_TAP_WINDOW, a double-tap is detected.
 Otherwise, the timer "times out", readying the system for future checks.
+In regard to the LED configuration, a pin change interrupt is used to cycle through the lighting modes.
+The LEDState variables tracks which state is currently toggled.
+If the LEDState has reached 2 (photosensitive) when the interrupt is triggered, then it is reset to 0 (OFF).
+Otherwise, the state is incremented such that if the LEDState was 1 (ON) it becomes 2 (photosensitive) or if the LEDState was 0 (OFF) then it becomes 1 (ON).
+Then, the previous state variable (which starts high due to the pull-up) is updated to reflect the current state variable (BUTTON_PIN_PORT & (1 << BUTTON_PIN)).
+When the LED mode is set to the photosensitive state, the ADC reads the photoresistor value and uses it to adjust the duty cycle to change LED brightness.
+If the room is very bright then LED brightness is reduced whereas if it is darker the LED brightness increases.
    >
 3. **Demo your device: Done!**
 4. **Have you achieved some or all of your Software Requirements Specification (SRS)?**